Fellow performers pay tribute to 'tremendous' Game of Thrones and Take the High Road actor, who has passed away

 But he was best known for his role as Tom 'Inverdarroch' Kerr in the ITV series Take the High Road, a soap opera set in the fictional Scottish village of Glendarroch.
 He was a series regular on the show between 1982 and 2003.

-Stahl was represented by AHA Talents, which confirmed his death in a statement, that read: “We’re deeply saddened to report the death of our beloved friend and client John Stahl.
+AHA Talents confirmed his death in a statement, which read: “We’re deeply saddened to report the death of our beloved friend and client John Stahl.
 He was an actor of the most remarkable skill, with a decades-long career gracing our screens and stages.
 We will miss him terribly.”

+His agent, Amanda Fitzalan Howard, described him as “an actor of remarkable skill and a stalwart of Scottish theatre”.

+She added: “He died on the Isle of Lewis on March 2nd 2022 and is survived by his wife, Jane Paton.”

 Stahl, who was born in 1953 and grew up in Sauchie, Clackmannanshire, first started acting in 1976.